binaryphile/binaryphile.github.io/_posts/2020-01-12-determining-the-location-of-your-script-in-bash.md

 scripts that you include as a library.
 Again, you can distribute this as a file alongside your script, or say in a **/lib** subdirectory.
-By determining the location of your script with this technique, you can avoid the trouble of having to stick the library file on your **PATH**, which is the other way of sourcing bash libraries.
+By determining the location of your script with this technique, you can avoid the trouble of having to install the library file on your **PATH**, which is the other way of locating bash libraries when you source them.

 TL;DR
 -----